aappddeevv/zio-test/README.md

 * It's not strictly necessary to parameterize on `E` but if you parameterize on `E`, you need to provide the ability to create an `E` (which is what the `mkError` functions do in each layer).
+* Wow!
+It's complex to think through the outer layers of your API where you interface into code that throws exceptions for errors.
+If you don't trap the throws there, the upper layers require even more thought.
+This is a statement that says reasoning about your code is easier if errors are explicit values.

 ## Test 2

 ...TBD...